nf-core/mag/docs/usage.md

 To allow also reproducible bin QC with BUSCO, run BUSCO providing already downloaded lineage datasets with `--busco_download_path` (BUSCO will be run using automated lineage selection in offline mode) or provide a specific lineage dataset via `--busco_reference` and use the parameter `--save_busco_reference`.
 This may be useful since BUSCO datasets are frequently updated and old versions do not always remain (easily) accessible.

+For the taxonomic bin classification with [CAT](https://github.com/dutilh/CAT), when running the pipeline with `--cat_db_generate` the parameter `--save_cat_db` can be used to also save the generated database to allow reproducibility in future runs.
+Note that when specifying a pre-built database with `--cat_db`, currently the database can not be saved.

 The taxonomic classification of bins with GTDB-Tk is not guaranteed to be reproducible, since the placement of bins in the reference tree is non-deterministic.
 However, the authors of the GTDB-Tk article examined the reproducibility on a set of 100 genomes across 50 trials and did not observe any difference (see [https://doi.org/10.1093/bioinformatics/btz848](https://doi.org/10.1093/bioinformatics/btz848)).

 ## Core Nextflow arguments